-This scholarship has a value of up to \$12,000 (\$3,000 per year: \$1,500 per fall & spring term) only through four years of undergraduate study only.
+This scholarship has a value of up to \$12,000 (\$3,000 per year: \$1,500 per fall & spring term) through four years of undergraduate study only or the completion of the first baccalaureate degree.
 To qualify, a student must have a minimum high school grade point average of 3.4 up to 3.599.
-The scholarship is renewable if the student maintains a 3.00 cumulative GPA in all UNTD coursework, earns 30 hours of credit in the academic year (must be enrolled at least full-time (12 hours) each term), meets Satisfactory Academic Progress (SAP).
+The scholarship is renewable if the student maintains a 3.00 cumulative GPA in all UNTD coursework, earns 30 hours of credit at UNT Dallas in the academic year, and meets Satisfactory Academic Progress (SAP).
 This scholarship may not be combined with any other UNTD New Freshmen Scholarship.